saaif44/Basic-Medical-via-Arduino-Mega2560-r3-Blynk/README.md

 - MedToBlynkAndLCD.ino code is for the board we used. also if the board is connect with esp8266 with wifi code need to slight change according to the hardware needs
 - StandAloneLCDmedical.ino is for withour wifi just as the

-##!!There is a slight complication with the board that can be fixed
+##There is a slight complication with the board that can be fixed
 The Esp8266 EEPROM get junked and make garbage tx/rx communication If it gets junked then it needs to factory flash to resolve the issue